waipingng/Project-X/README.md

 **4.3 Duration insights:**

+Does movie length affect its IMDb rating?

 ![image](https://github.com/user-attachments/assets/8be2b623-c2b8-401b-bf1a-feffcd7a8fae)

 The "Frequency of Movie Length Categories" graph shows that long movies dominate the dataset, with around 200 films.
 In contrast, medium and short movies are much less  common,with frequencies below 50 and 20, respectively.
 This suggests a bias toward longer films, potentially reflecting industry trends where longer runtimes are associated with higher production values or audience preferences.
 The low representation of short and medium films might indicate their lesser production or inclusion in mainstream datasets.
 Further analysis could explore whether longer runtimes correlate with better movie performance.

 **4.4 Content Rating and Audience Reach**

+Does the content rating affect the film’s rating based on audience size?

 Wider Audience Appeal (PG, PG-13): Movies with PG or PG-13 ratings tend to perform better, likely because they reach broader audiences, including families and younger viewers.
 Films like Star Wars and Harry Potter are examples of high-performing movies with broad appeal.